FabianGosebrink/ASPNETCore-Angular-Ngrx/README.md

-# ASP.NET/ASP.NET Core Angular1/Angular2 Demo
+# ASP.NET/ASP.NET Core AngularJS/Angular Demo

-This repository offers you a demo application with
+This repository offers you a demo application with ASP.NET/ASP.NET Core & AngularJS/Angular.

 This application comes with forms, validation, routing etc.

 ### Demo

-You can see an AngularJs Demo with all the techniques combined here (running on Azure)
+You can see an AngularJS Demo with all the techniques combined here (running on Azure)

 [Demo](http://foodapi4demo.azurewebsites.net/)